-Perhaps you are looking into getting dental implants, but you don’t have enough jawbone to properly support them.
-Or maybe you’ve just had a tooth extracted and there’s an indent where your old tooth used to be.
-Not to worry, with a bone grafting procedure the Stanislaus Oral Surgery team can strengthen your jawbone using a bone grafting procedure.
+Looking for the best oral surgeon in Modesto, CA area?
+Let us help you with your oral surgery needs for bone grafting in Stanislaus County.
+Thinking of getting dental implants, but don’t have enough jawbone to properly support them?
+Or maybe you’ve just had a tooth extraction?
+Do you have an indent where your old tooth used to be?
+Not to worry, with a bone grafting procedure the oral surgeons at Stanislaus Oral Surgery can strengthen your jawbone.
 For a consultation, call the office or schedule your appointment conveniently online.

 Why do I need a bone graft?